-(k) Properties under development
+(j) Properties under development

-Properties under development represent all costs incurred by the Authority in connection with property redevelopment, and include acquisition costs, the cost of properties being reclassified from properties acquired pending redevelopment, borrowing costs, costs of rehousing units (see Note 2(m)) and other costs incurred in connection with the development, less any provisions for impairment losses.
+Properties under development represent all costs incurred by the Group in connection with property development, and include mainly acquisition costs, cost of development, borrowing costs, costs of rehousing units (see Note 2(I)) and other direct costs incurred in connection with the development, less any provisions for impairment losses (see Note 2(g)).
 For preservation properties, the properties are transferred to property, plant and equipment at cost upon completion.